2019 Rules and Regulations

 Tribute does not award gift certificates at our events.
 All awards are in the form of a check which is mailed to the studio 3 days after the event.
 Each Solo and Duet/Trio performer will receive a special award for their placements.
 For all Small Groups, Large Groups and Lines each member of the performing team will receive an appropriate lapel placement pin.
 All routines are automatically eligible for “High Point” with the exception of the Family and Pro AM categories.
 CASH PRIZES WILL BE AWARDED EQUALLY IN BOTH LEVELS.
 Each Petite, Junior, Teen and Senior Solo High Point winner will receive a $100.00 CASH award.
 Each Petite, Junior, Teen and Senior Duet/Trio High Point winner will receive a $100.00 CASH award.
 Each Small and Large Group High Point winner will receive a $125.00 CASH award and each Petite, Junior, Teen and Senior Line High Point winner will receive a $150.00 CASH award; The Top Ten Finalists for each Petite, Junior, Teen and Senior division will be announced and will receive a plaque.
 In the top ten, the highest scoring solo will appear in the top scores meaning a soloist can only be in the top ten once per age division.
 All cash prizes will be mailed to the studio owner.

-THE TRIBUTE TO DANCE AWARD will be presented to the studio with the HIGHEST SCORING number of the event from Small, Large and Lines and all ages combined from the Supreme Level ONLY.
-A $1,000.00 cash award will be presented to this routine.
+THE TRIBUTE TO DANCE AWARD is presented to the studio with the highest scoring group number of the event from Small, Large and Lines and all ages combined in both levels.
+One (1) for the Honor Level Group and One (1) for the Supreme Level Group.
+A $500.00 cash prize will be awarded to these routines.

 THE TRIBUTE TO MY PARENTS AWARD this heartfelt award will be decided by an essay submission from a dancer attending a Tribute Event.
 The essay must be sent to our office via email 10 days before the event.
 This essay must describe why you feel your parents should receive this award for things they have done for you during your years in dance.
 Remember you are writing this as a Tribute to your parents and this should be written by the dancer only and not shared with the parents.
 The parents who are selected by my family to receive this award will be invited on stage and portions of the essay will be read by the dancer to them for the first time.
 The winner will be announced during one of the award segments and will not be notified prior to the event.
 As a gift for their love, support and contributions to their children, Tribute will be returning all entry fees that were paid by the parents for the dancer who wrote the winning essay.
 A commemorative award will also be presented as a reminder of this special moment.
 One award will be presented at each regional event.